dock108/mini-golf-break/README.md

 - **Quick Gameplay Sessions**: Designed specifically for short, relaxing rounds lasting just 2-5 minutes—perfect for busy schedules or quick breaks.
 - **Drag-and-Release Controls**: Simple, intuitive controls that mimic pulling back and releasing a pool cue, making gameplay accessible and enjoyable.
 - **Offline First**: Fully playable offline, ensuring you can enjoy a relaxing round of mini-golf anywhere, anytime—no internet required.
-- **Realistic Physics**: Powered by Cannon-es physics engine for realistic ball movement, collisions, and interactions with obstacles.
+- **Realistic Physics**: Powered by Cannon-es physics engine with finely-tuned parameters for authentic ball movement and natural rolling behavior.
 - **Minimalist Design**: Clean, distraction-free visuals that focus on gameplay rather than flashy graphics.
+- **Game Menu**: Start screen with instructions and pause functionality for a polished gaming experience.
 - **Debug Mode**: Press 'd' during gameplay to toggle debug mode, showing physics bodies and additional information.

 ## Installation